281clo/World_Development_Mental_Health_Acquisition/README.md

 ## Methods

 After cleaning, preprocessing, and combining our data, we start with a F_regressor to find the F-statistic and P-values of all our features compared to our target to find which features are most significant for our model.
-We then utilize Gradiant boost, and RandomForestRegressor to build a inferential model.
+We then utilize SVR, RandomForestRegressor, and time series to build an inferential model and a predictive model.

 ### Results

-The first model was a SVR model with a score of ___.
-The best and final model was a random forest regression model with a fiarly good accuracy and r2 score.
-Our features of importances ranged from Urban population growth to freedom to make life choices.
+With the pOur best models came out to a r2 score of .79 and .88 meaning that between our two models 79% and 88% of the variation in suicide rates and happiness scores can be determined by our features.
+The most significant features in our data were, social support, freedom to make life choices, education, social support, and fixed broadband services.
+With these features we were able to determine the fluxuation in happiness scores and suicide rates with fairly well accuracy.
+The World Health Organization can use the model to determine if suicide rates are to increase in a certain country and possibly take action accordanly.

 ### Visual 1